 The written exam consists of 60 multiple-choice questions (MCQs) based on nursing concepts.
 The duration of the written exam is 90 minutes.

 The clinical skills exam is a hands-on practical exam.
-You will like to be asked to perform nursing duties in front of an evaluator who is a licensed registered nurse.
+You would like to be asked to perform nursing duties in front of an evaluator who is a licensed registered nurse.